 Like many of the coolers we tested, the Rovr doesn't come with a leash for its drain plug, which is always a welcome feature to prevent you from losing said plug.
 However, at the time of writing, this cooler is backed by a 5-year warranty, which is always a nice safety net.
 You can also really customize this cooler with many other accessories available for additional purchase - in case what comes standard isn't enough features for you.

 As one of the most expensive coolers in this review, it may not be everyone's cup of tea to spend so much on a wheeled icebox.
 But if you're in it for the performance, the Rovr is an exceptionally useful piece of gear that's built to last the years, and we think it is worth the price.
-If you just can't fathom spending that kind of money on a cooler, you might check out the Igloo Trailmate instead (though we think the Rovr is a much better deal, despite the initial sticker shock).
+Despite the initial sticker shock in comparison to some other wheeled coolers, we think its performance is worth every dime.

 The Rovr is a great example of brilliant engineering in a market full of some really great coolers that have inexplicably poor wheels.
 We loved carting this big orange box around and aren't surprised in the slightest that it snagged our Top Pick for a Wheeled Cooler Award.
 Though it may not be totally airtight or have the most impressive insulation in the bunch, we think even Dr. Seuss would be impressed with the places you'll go with your shiny new Rovr!